Roger Clarke's Web-Site

 Acknowledgements

 This paper builds on prior publications by the author on the topic of identity authentication, including Clarke (1994b, 2004, 2009), and several specific contributions in relation to PMM and GTA, in papers cited within the article.
 An early version of the theory in sections 3-6 of this article was presented at ACIS'23, Wellington, in December 2023.
-This much-expanded article benefited considerably from the comments and questions of the formal reviewers of the previous papers, and the participants in the presentation sessions.
+This much-expanded article benefited considerably from the comments and questions of the formal reviewers of the previous papers, the participants in the presentation sessions, and comments offered by my colleagues Malcolm Crompton, Ross Oakley, Ron Weber and Stephen Wilson.

 Author Affiliations